Retirement

 Is the digital retirement application faster than paper?

-Yes, roughly twice as fast.
-Digital applications through OPM's Online Retirement Application average 48 days.
-Paper applications average 97 days.
+Yes, nearly three times as fast.
+Digital applications through OPM's Online Retirement Application now average 34 days.
+Paper applications average 95 days.
 Digital cases also have fewer errors and missing-document delays.
+As of February 2026, 49.6% of new claims are digital — approaching parity with paper for the first time.

 What is the current OPM retirement backlog?